 How can you use God’s blessings to bless others?
 If every person who has been blessed by God in some way (and we all have) would unselfishly share with others this year, with even one person, their time, their service, their possessions, their love–and especially the good news of God’s love–we might relieve the economic crisis, and truly change our world for Christ.
 Good news and godly living is too powerful to keep silent.
 Others are watching–and waiting.

 Even Persecution Is a Blessing

 Most of us will never experience the kind of persecution the disciples faced.
-Buy many who are reading this blog here or in other countries may be experiencing persecution now, due to their faith.
+Buy many who are reading this blog here or in other countries may be experiencing persecution now, due to their faith–and it’s increasing daily.
 Even persecution is a blessing, according to Matthew 5:10-11.
 Peter and John and all of Jesus’ disciples were blessed in this way!

 So do these two trains of thought come together–the issue of sharing God’s good news freely and testifying to His blessings without guilt?
 I think so.
 Should you be quiet about the good news of God’s love?
 No. People are literally dying to know it.
 God’s kind of love is not boastful, rude, or insensitive.
 Should you apologize for the way God has blessed you?
 No. He has blessed you so that you can bless others.
 Thank God for His undeserved grace and favor on your life.

 Should you ask God for wisdom, for both boldness and gentleness, and for opportunities to share His blessings with others?
 Absolutely.
 Turn your blessings into boomerangs.
 What God gives you, send it back to Him, so He can help you channel those blessings to others.
 Good news–and God’s blessings–were never meant to be hoarded.